 Best Airbnb in Queens Quarter: Victorian Townhouse Ensuite

-This guest room is ideal for solo travellers or couples visiting Belfast.
+This guest room in a townhouse-style cottage in Belfast is ideal for solo travellers or couples visiting Belfast.
 There’s an ensuite bathroom and private entrance for guests, as well as free Wifi and a shared guest kitchen.
 The interior has been recently refurbished, but the house maintains its classic Victorian charm.
 The city centre is just a 20 minute walk away, and there are plenty of bistros and bars right nearby.

 Best Hostel in Queens Quarter: Belfast International Youth Hostel